Updated May 11, 2017

 The recommendation marks the beginning of a planning process that is expected to last until the fall, when the board plans to vote on closing high schools.

-IPS will host four community meeting before making a decision:
+IPS will host five community meeting before making a decision.
+All meetings are 6-8 p.m.

 Chalkbeat is a nonprofit news site covering educational change in public schools.